mikailcf/mikailcf.github.io/platformer.md

 - blocks that become invisible in the shadow (_hidden blocks_)
 - block animations

-The levels are built based on a very text file following a very simple descriptive format.
+The levels are built based on a text file following a very simple descriptive syntax.
 The level for the video below is described as:

 ```